An Intro To Cold Smoking Meat

 Cold smoking became a project for me that I researched and it was because of bacon, which we love so much, that is cured but uncooked.
-How could we make our own bacon from start to finish?
+Contrary to hot smoking, how could we make our own bacon from start to finish?

-I backward engineered research, learning about cold smoking first, and bacon last.
+I backward engineered research, like those food scientists, learning about cold smoking first, and bacon last.
 Cold smoking has risks to which you don't necessarily want to expose your kid.

-This is not to say that cold smoking meat can't be done safely, but the level of precision compared to (hot) smoking and grilling is like comparing making sugar cookies to a wedding cake.
+This is not to say that cold smoking meat can't be done safely without entering the danger zone, but the level of precision in this smoking process compared to hot smoking and grilling is like comparing making sugar cookies to a wedding cake.
 With the added assumption that the members of the wedding party will try to kill you if the cake isn't perfect.
+Cold-smoked products have a flavor that you can't get other smoking methods, so why not try it?
+Make sure to follow all the rules to safely cold smoke your favorite food.

 What is Cold Smoking?